How I Stopped Drinking Without AA

 I did google AA online a few years back and I started reading the Big Book.

 I remember thinking about downloading it and printing it out but I just couldn’t.
 Although I was worried enough about my drinking to start reading the Big Book and I saw myself in those words, I could not admit to myself much less my husband that my drinking had gotten “that bad”.
-I was ashamed to imagine having a copy of the AA Big Book on my bed side table.
+I was ashamed to imagine having a copy of the AA Big Book on my bedside table.
 I was ashamed of the stigma of alcoholism.

-In a desperate, guilt ridden, hung over state I did Google AA and I did read a bit, but I walked away.
+In a desperate, guilt-ridden, hung-over state I did Google AA and I did read a bit, but I walked away.

 Not yet… not that bad… yet…..